How to write a personal statement for graduate school?

 Absolutely!
 One way of dealing with the headache of personal statements is to avoid them completely!
 Below, find some of the most popularly applied-to graduate schools that may not require personal statements:

-Below are two personal statement examples.
+Below are two personal statement examples for graduate school.
 Read these to get an idea of what to expect when writing yours.

 Keep in mind that every school may have specific requirements.
 Use a prompt to write your personal statement.
 Be sure to answer it fully.
 Focus your personal statement around a central idea or message even if you do not have a prompt.
 The goal here is to show why you are a good candidate for admission to a certain program, be it business, communications, engineering, or other programs, and demonstrate your qualities.
 These include your writing capability, goals and reasons for applying, and your personality and background.
 Also, be sure to follow all other guidelines, including length, and copy edit carefully.